Delta Sleep-Inducing Peptide DSIP: Unraveling the Mystery of Sleep Regulation

 The Discovery of DSIP

 DSIP was first isolated from the cerebral venous blood of rabbits in 1977 by a group of researchers in Basel, Switzerland[1].
-Initially, it was thought to be a promising candidate for sleep promotion.
-However, the story of DSIP turned out to be far more complex and intriguing than initially anticipated.
+Initially, research suggested it might be a promising candidate for sleep promotion in laboratory studies.
+However, the research narrative surrounding DSIP turned out to be far more complex and intriguing than preliminary investigations indicated.

 Structure and Characteristics